I'm Melissa, and I live in the Pacific Northwest of the U.S., although I've spent most of the past 15 years in other places.

 I'm trying to direct my crafting impulses into flat things I can mail to people, so in general, flat crafts.

 Currently I'm doing cardmaking, mail art, art/nature journaling, stamping, collage, botanical illustration (watercolor pencil, watercolor/gouache, colored pencil), coloring (marker and colored pencil), and cyanotype printing.

-I'm just starting to play with ATCs.
+I'm just starting to play with ATCs and handmade postcards.

 Mostly SF/fantasy/historical fiction.

 Imperial Radch trilogy (Ann Leckie), Familias Regnant series (Elizabeth Moon), Good Omens (Neil Gaiman and Terry Pratchett), Discworld series (Pratchett), Les Miserables (Victor Hugo).
 Almost everything by Rosemary Sutcliff.

 Currently in a science fiction mood (for TV/movies as well - original trilogy Star Wars is one of my all-time favorites, and I also love Deep Space Nine).